Find Affordable College Courses

 Full Visual & Performing Arts at Belmont University Report

-The in-demand bachelor’s degree programs at Middle Tennessee State University helped the school earn the #2 place on this year’s ranking of the most popular visual and performing arts schools in Tennessee.
-Located in the medium-sized city of Murfreesboro, Middle Tennessee State University is a public school with a very large student population.
+A rank of #2 on this year’s list means Middle Tennessee State University is a great place for visual and performing arts students working on their bachelor’s degree.
+Located in the midsize city of Murfreesboro, Middle Tennessee State University is a public college with a fairly large student population.

 Of the 476 students majoring in visual and performing arts at Middle Tennessee State University, 48% are male and 52% are female.